avaframe/AvaFrame/docs/moduleIn2Trans.rst

 and returns a SHPdata dictionnary containing the layer information (can be multiple points or lines):
 ::

-		SHPdata['Name'] = list of paths names
+		SHPdata['Name'] = 'list of paths names'
-		SHPdata['x'] = np array of the x coords of points in paths SHPdata['y'] = np array of the y coords of points in paths SHPdata['z'] = np array of the z coords of points in paths SHPdata['Start'] = list of starting index of each Line in 'x' SHPdata['Length'] = list of length of each Line in 'x'
+		SHPdata['x'] = 'np array of the x coords of points in paths' SHPdata['y'] = 'np array of the y coords of points in paths' SHPdata['z'] = 'np array of the z coords of points in paths' SHPdata['Start'] = 'list of starting index of each Line in 'x'' SHPdata['Length'] = 'list of length of each Line in 'x''

 **Read shape file as Lines:**